Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

 The provided file "emulators.cfg" will replace the default atari800 "emulators.cfg" file.
 The content of the provided "emulators.cfg" might also be taken only as an assumption.

-## 3. Individual emulators are needed to give each emulator its own configuration file.
+## 3. Individual emulators are needed to give each emulator its own configuration file

 Building required emulators can be done using